 The cafe scene in Jurong is up-and-coming as well; check out The Usual Place for yummy mains and desserts, that, as an added bonus, are extremely Instagram-worthy as well.

-Few other neighbourhoods can boast as many well-equipped shopping malls as Jurong East; each mall has a specific audience in mind, and shoppers with a specific purpose should head to specific malls.
+Few other neighbourhoods can boast as many well-equipped shopping malls as Jurong East, the next up-and-coming Orchard Road of the West it seems.
+Here are the top malls in the area that we here at 99.co can vouch for.
 For example, IMM is known to be rife with outlet stores, such that shoppers flock there for cheaper purchases as compared to buying the same goods from a normal store; people also go to IMM to shop for electronics, furniture and groceries, as there is a huge selection there.

 Alternatively, those shopping for furniture can head to The Furniture Mall, which is nearby and is exactly what it says on the tin.
 JCube, on the other hand, is the West's version of Bugis Street, with small blogshop outlets and fashion stores with cute clothes and accessories; these are also very affordable, and the sheer number of stores is overwhelming.